Tooro Kingdom, Western Uganda | Royal Palace, Crater Lakes & Heritage Adventures

-Tooro Kingdom, Western Uganda Region
+Location of Tooro Kingdom, Western Uganda

-The Tooro Kingdom is a Bantu kingdom located within the borders of Uganda.
-The current Omukama of Tooro is King Oyo Nyimba Kabamba Iguru Rukidi IV.
 King Oyo Nyimba Kabamba Iguru Rukidi IV took to the throne of Tooro kingdom in 1995 at the age of just three years, after the death of his father Omukama Patrick David Matthew Kaboyo Rwamuhokya Olimi III on August 26, 1995, at the age of 50.

-The people native to the kingdom are the Batooro, and their language is likewise called Rutooro.
 The Batooro and Banyoro speak closely related languages, Rutooro and Runyoro, and share many other similar cultural traits.
 The Batooro live on Uganda's western border, south of Lake Albert.

-The Tooro Kingdom evolved out of a breakaway segment of Bunyoro sometime before the nineteenth century.
-It was founded in 1830 when Omukama Kaboyo Olimi I, the eldest son of Omukama of Bunyoro Nyamutukura Kyebambe III of Bunyoro, seceded and established his own independent kingdom.
+Tooro Kingdom was founded in 1830 when Omukama Kaboyo Olimi I, the eldest son of Omukama of Bunyoro Nyamutukura Kyebambe III of Bunyoro, seceded and established his own independent kingdom.
 Absorbed into Bunyoro-Kitara in 1876, it reasserted its independence in 1891.

 As with Buganda, Bunyoro, and Busoga, Tooro's monarchy was abolished in 1967 by the Government of Uganda, but was reinstated in 1993.